learn-co-curriculum/dsc-database-admin-101-lab/README.md

 ## Introduction

 In this lab you'll go through the process of designing and creating a database.
-From there, you'll also begin to populate this table with mock data provided to you.
+From there, you'll begin to populate this table with mock data provided to you.

 ## Objectives